pubnub/chat-engine/README.md

 ## [Emoji Support](https://github.com/pubnub/chat-engine-emoji)

-Uses images as fallback for devices that might not yet support :poop:.
+Uses images as a fallback for devices that might not yet support :poop:.

 ## [Event Status and Read Receipts](https://github.com/pubnub/chat-engine-event-status)